Johnny Vaughan: Move to the BBC

 In 2001, the BBC reportedly paid Vaughan £2.5 million to leave Channel 4.
 He transferred to the BBC to present a late-night talk show, Johnny Vaughan Tonight in the same vein of American shows by Johnny Carson and Jay Leno.
 Viewing figures were good (the show regularly received 2.5 – 3 million viewers a night) and commentators suggested that the format was best suited to the free-wheeling Vaughan.
 However, a highly promoted BBC Two sitcom vehicle 'Orrible, which Vaughan wrote and acted in, was poorly received by the critics.
 The show lost 40% of its audience over its first three episodes and was not renewed for a second series.

-In October 2003 he devised and produced and was the first presenter of BBC Radio 5 Live's Fighting Talk, a sport-related comedy show.
+In October 2003 he devised, produced and was the first presenter of BBC Radio 5 Live's Fighting Talk, a sport-related comedy show.
 Further television appearances ensued, when Vaughan tried a revival of his on screen relationship with van Outen in 2004 in the BBC's Saturday night family show Passport to Paradise, which lasted for one series.
 During this period at the BBC, Vaughan also co-hosted 12 episodes of Superstars (British TV programme), a revival of the hugely popular sports competition which ran on British TV from 1973 to 1985.